Q: How to make cloned SSD bootable?

 In case, if the computer doesn't boot from the source disk, you can remove the old disk and replace it with the source disk.

-As mentioned before, poor connection of SSD to your computer can also result in this error.
+As mentioned before, the poor connection of SSD to your computer can also result in this error.
 You can check the connection of your SSD with the computer to solve the problem, follow the steps to do so;

 Step 1: You need to get the SATA cable to connect the SSD to your computer.
 This issue usually occurs with USB.